alealegg/CS4641/index.md

     In this recent paper, the researchers use an "image analysis scheme" called CNN (Convolutional Neural Network) Deep Net which classifies a tumor as benign or malignant.
 Basically CNN takes an input image, assigns weights to different objects in the image, and so now you can differentiate one object from another.

+## Unsupervised Learning

+Data Cleaning:

+Removed any files that are not RGB JPEG images -> Left with 98% of files (4,373 images)​

+Converted all images to matrices representing each pixel's RGB values using the skimage.io/PIL.Image module​

+Working on resizing: Making all images the same size by "padding" small images to match size of largest ones and currently evaluating best method to accomplish this (must also have algorithm "ignore" padding)

+Machine Learning:
+Currently working on a clustering model that can be used to classify using the K-means algorithm